Eliepse/AEScript-Explode-Shape-Layer/README.md

 ## Installation
-Copy the `.jsx` file to the After Effets' default script folder or/then launch the script directly from After Effects panel : `File > Scripts > ...`
+Copy the `.jsx` file into your After Effets' "ScriptUI" folder.

 ## Compatibility
 Works on :